ILIAS-eLearning/ILIAS/docs/INSTALL.md

 In case of merge conflicts refer to [Resolving Conflicts - ILIAS Development Guide](http://www.ilias.de/docu/goto.php?target=pg_15604).

 <a name="upgrading-dependencies"></a>
-## Upgrading Dependencies
+# Upgrading Dependencies

 When you upgrade from rather old versions please make sure that the dependencies, like Database and PHP, are up to date.
-Below you will find the supported versions for each ILIAS release:
+Below you will find the supported versions for each ILIAS release.

+<a name="php"></a>
+## PHP

 | ILIAS Version   | PHP Version                           |
 |-----------------|---------------------------------------|